sandokim/sandokim.github.io/_posts/Registration/2025-01-03-RRE-RTE-RSE-RR-ATE.md

 - **Relative Depth Error (RDE)**, the ratio of the Euclidean distance between the estimated and ground-truth depth to the ground-truth depth.
   - $\text{RDE} = \frac{\| \text{estimated depth} - \text{ground-truth depth} \|}{\text{ground-truth depth}}$

-- **Recall Rate(RR) or Success Ratio**, the ratio of successful registration. --> Dataset 전부에 대해 registration이 실패 없이 수행된 비율
+- **Recall Rate(RR) or Success Ratio**, the ratio of successful registration. --> Dataset에 대해 registration이 실패 없이 수행된 비율
   - The quantitative results are shown in Table 1, where the **Success Ratio indicates the portion of successful registrations**.
 As shown in Table 1, for 82 scenes in ScanNet-GSReg, HLoc only registers 75.6% of them successfully, while our method achieves a **100% success ratio.**
   - We first compared our method with GaussReg on the ScanNet-GSReg dataset.
 As is shown in Tab.
 2, both methods can handle this dataset with a **100% success ratio**, ...